apache/horaedb-docs/docs/src/clustering.md

 With these basic shard operations, some complex scheduling logic can be implemented, e.g. perform an expansion by splitting one shard into two shards and migrating one of them to the new CeresDB instance.

 ### CeresMeta
-Just like the `pd` in the TiDB, `CeresMeta` is implemented by embedding an ETCD inside to ensure consistency and takes responsibilities for cluster metadata management and scheduling.
+`CeresMeta` is implemented by embedding an ETCD inside to ensure consistency and takes responsibilities for cluster metadata management and scheduling.

 The cluster metadata includes:
 - Table information, such as table name, table ID, and which cluster the table belongs to;